mongodb/docs/source/includes/overview-monitoring-agent-install.rst

    This tutorial will guide you through the steps necessary to install or update |monitoring| on your system.
-You must install the On Prem Monitoring server itself before installing the Monitoring Agent.
+You must install the |onprem| Monitoring server itself before installing the Monitoring Agent.

 .. only:: classic or cloud